-In the Czech Republic since 2005, there has existed only a limited source of consolidated data on general volunteering from the Czech Statistical Office (CSO).
+Since 2005 in the Czech Republic, only a limited source of consolidated data on general volunteering has been available from the Czech Statistical Office (CSO).

 This data shows e.g. the number volunteers re-counted full time (since 2008 around 25 thousand volunteers have full-time workloads within NGOs).